VirtualGL/buildscripts/README.txt

 OS X 10.6 (Snow Leopard) or later required

-Xcode 3.2.x (available at https://developer.apple.com/downloads -- Apple ID
+Xcode 4.3.x (available at https://developer.apple.com/downloads --
-required.)
+Apple ID required.)
 The build scripts need this in order to produce VirtualGL binaries that are backward compatible with OS X 10.5.
-The Xcode tools should be installed under /Developer.

-NOTE: Installing Xcode 3.2.6 on OS X 10.7 and later is a bit tricky.
-You must invoke the Xcode installer from the command line as follows:

-  export COMMAND_LINE_INSTALL=1
-  open "/Volumes/Xcode and iOS SDK/Xcode and iOS SDK.mpkg"

-Do not install the "System Tools" option, because installing the Xcode 3.2.6 system tools on OS X 10.7 and later will render the system unbootable, requiring you to boot into Safe Mode to fix the issue.
-It is also recommended that you uncheck "Unix Development", because this option copies the command-line tools under /Developer/usr into /usr and may interfere with the command-line tools from later versions of Xcode.
-Also, not all of the Xcode 3.2.6 command-line tools are compatible with OS X 10.7 and later, so it's just cleaner to access them from /Developer/usr when needed.
+Xcode should be installed under /Applications/Xcode43.app.
+NOTE:  Although Xcode43.app can't be run on Snow Leopard, the build scripts can still use the SDKs contained within it.

 If using OS X 10.7 or later as a build platform, then XQuartz must be installed (XQuartz provides the X11 headers and link libraries.)